triblatron/dagui/README.md

 * Window
   * ~~round-tripping of features and status to string and back to flags~~ ~~Build on Ubuntu 2204~~
+~~Build on Ubuntu 2004~~

+## Dependencies
+* C++17 compiler (gcc 11+, clang16+, Visual Studio 2017+)
+* Lua-5.4.x for the declarative format
+* CMake 3.22+ for the build system
+* VulkanSceneGraph for integration demos
+* md4c for markdown parsing
+* svgpp for SVG parsing
+* nodebase for basic features such as Lua support, configuration and streams.
+* math library with 2D, 3D vectors and 3x3 matrices

+## Known working platforms
+* Ubuntu 20.04.6 LTS x64
+  * Requires buliding Lua from source [triblatron/lua](https://github.com/triblatron/lua)
+* Ubuntu 22.04 LTS x64
+* Ubuntu 24.04 LTS x64
+To qualify as working, a platform must:
+* build with no warnings in the nodefrontend code
+* provide at least the mininum version of each dependency in its package manager or build from source
+* pass all the tests
+  * unit tests
+  * integration tests
+  * performance tests
+  * manual usability tests

+So far, there are only unit tests but that will change in time.

+Eventually, there will be automated integration tests that typically assert the presence of particular widgets and calls of event handlers etc.

+There will also be automated performance tests that render to texture as a proxy for the screen.
+Alongside these will be microbenchmarks that measure performance of various idioms used to implement the library.

+Finally there will be manual usability tests that require running the full system and a tester with some UX experience.

 ## Requirements
 * User facing rather than quick throw-away debugging for developers